Isaiah 50 - Outline of Isaiah (Book Notes menu page)

 ...hath opened mine ear... (v.5)-

 This is the ear of a dedicated servant (Ex 21:5,6; cp.
 Psa 40:6-8), who for love of his master and for love of a slave girl, surrenders himself forever to his master's will.
 This is exactly what Jesus did to secure His bride.
 Observe the way Psalm 40:6 is quoted in Hebrews 10:5 (the word 'body' is substituted for 'ear').
-In full surrender to the will of His Lord, His body was pierced (not just His ear) in death on the cross, so that He could take us to be with Him forever.
+In full surrender to the will of His Lord, His body was pierced (not just His ear) in death on the cross, so that His redeemed could be with Him forever.
 Joh 14:3; 17:24; 1The 4:17

 In v.6, the Savior, accepting these prophetic words as His lot, willingly approaches His crucifixion.